 In July and August we have a minimum hire period of 7 days.

-Please allow an hour for us to handover the motorhome and please also allow half an hour when you return.
+Please allow 20-30 minutes from doing your paperwork to completing the damage check.
+Please also allow half an hour when you return.

-We are flexible about collection days and times.
+We are flexible about collection days.
 It’s your holiday so we’ll work with you.
 Please let us know when you wish to go, as long as it fits in with other hires, you should be able to collect your motorhome at a time that suits you.
 LandCruise is open most bank holidays.
 Standard collection times are 14:00 for two week hires and 15:00 for one week hires.
 All motorhomes need to be back by 10:00 so that we can clean, service and repair the motorhome as necessary before the next hire goes out that afternoon.

 Free on site parking at the owners risk is available for the duration of the hire period.